yalalex/face-info-detector/README.md

-<b>Full stack web-application for detecting person's gender, age and race on the URL-based picture.</b>
+<b>Full stack web-application for detecting persons' gender, age and race on the URL-based picture.</b>

 Front-End: React.js